ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # DEMs Supported

-The [DEMs](https://github.com/ACCESS-Cloud-Based-InSAR/dem_stitcher/tree/main/dem_stitcher/data) that can currently be used with this tool are:
+The [DEMs](https://github.com/ACCESS-Cloud-Based-InSAR/dem_stitcher/tree/main/dem_stitcher/data) that are currently supported are:

 ```
 In [1]: from dem_stitcher.datasets import DATASETS; DATASETS
 Out[1]: ['srtm_v3', 'nasadem', 'glo_90_missing', 'glo_30', '3dep', 'glo_90', 'ned1']
 ```
-These shortnames are the strings required when requesting `stitch_dem` to utilize each respective tile sets.
-Below we describe the DEMs and link to their data repositories.
+The shortnames aboves are the strings required to use `stitch_dem`.
+Below, we expound upon these DEM shortnames and link to their respective data repositories.

 1. `glo_30`/`glo_90`: Copernicus GLO-30/GLO-90 DEM.
 The tile sets are the 30 and 90 meter resolution, respectively [[link](https://registry.opendata.aws/copernicus-dem/)].
 2. The USGS DEMSs:
-   - `ned1`:  Ned 1 arc-second (deprecated by USGS) [[link](https://cugir.library.cornell.edu/catalog/cugir-009096)]
+   - `ned1`:  Ned 1 arc-second (deprecated by USGS) over North America [[link](https://cugir.library.cornell.edu/catalog/cugir-009096)]
-   - `3dep`: 3Dep 1 arc-second[[link](https://www.sciencebase.gov/catalog/item/imap/4f70aa71e4b058caae3f8de1)] - the successor of NED1
+   - `3dep`: 3Dep 1 arc-second over North America - the successor of NED1 [[link](https://www.sciencebase.gov/catalog/item/imap/4f70aa71e4b058caae3f8de1)]
 3. `srtm_v3`: SRTM v3 [[link](https://dwtkns.com/srtm30m/)]
 4. `nasadem`: Nasadem [[link](https://lpdaac.usgs.gov/products/nasadem_hgtv001/)]
 5. `glo_90_missing`: these are tiles that are in `glo_90` but not in `glo_30`.
 They are over the countries Armenia and Azerbaijan.
 Used internally to help fill in gaps in coverage of `glo_30`.